What is TTP?

-There is no specific diagnostic test that defines TTP-HUS.
+There is no specific diagnostic test that defines TTP.
 Therefore we begin plasma exchange treatment as soon as we have strong suspicion.
-This means we begin treatment on some patients who may not have TTP-HUS.
+This means we begin treatment on some patients who may not have TTP.
 In some patients, another diagnosis, such as a serious infection, is diagnosed and then we stop plasma exchange treatments.
-However we continue to carefully follow all patients whom we have treated with plasma exchange for TTP-HUS, including patients in whom another diagnosis was made.
-We do this by calling all of our former patients twice a year.
+However we continue to carefully follow all patients whom we have treated with plasma exchange for TTP, including patients in whom another diagnosis was made.
+We do this by calling all of our former patients once a year.
 Long-term follow-up helps us to improve our diagnosis and treatment.

 The information included in this website is for educational purposes only.
 The designers and operators of this site take no responsibility for the things you may do with this information.
 For advice on your unique medical condition, please consult your health care professional.
 By going further into this website you acknowledge that you have read and understood this disclaimer.